Non-Tech Founders & Fractional CTOs

 Familiarity with user experience and design principles

-My Experience with Non-Technical Founders
+My Experience as a Fractional CTO for Non-Technical Founders